chingdaotze/actuarial-model/docs/source/tutorial_pt1.rst

      .. _log_file:

-     Console output is also piped to a log file as plain text.
+     Console output is :mod:`also piped to a log file as plain text <src.system.logger>`.
 The location of the log file can be found in the console output:

      .. image:: images/run_model_3.png